openwisp/openwisp-docs/tutorials/hotspot.rst

 (Accounting, Authorization and Authentication).
 This means it's a way of authenticating, authorizing, and rate-limiting network usage supported by a lot of networking hardware and software.

+The OpenVPN package is also required and included in the :ref:`firmware instructions for the
+OpenWISP Demo System <demo_firmware>`, as it's needed to facilitate secure communication between the Coova-Chilli captive portal and FreeRADIUS over the Management VPN tunnel.
+This setup prevents the routing of unencrypted RADIUS packets through the public internet, ensuring security, privacy, and mitigating potential legal risks associated with exposing users' personal information to malicious actors.

 Enable Captive Portal Template
 ------------------------------